hrksingh/MySQL-Terminal-Cheatsheet/MySQL-Cheat Sheet.md

 <h1> Backup and Restore </h1>
 18. Backup

->Backup: Before we conclude this example, let's run the mysqldump utility program to dump out (backup) the entire southwind database.
+>Backup: Before we conclude this example, let's run the mysqldump utility program to dump out (backup) the entire restapi database.

 The SYNTAX for the mysqldump utility program is as follows: